aws-samples/sample-eks-talks-freschi/eda-keda-prometheus/README.md

 prometheus-example-app-69986d5b8-xnhlh   0/1     Pending             0          7s
 ```

+A total of 10 pods will be created.

 ### 5. Verify Node Autoscaling

 Check that Karpenter has provisioned additional nodes to accommodate the scaled pods: